haoyund/P50/01_Prepare_Case_Control_Sample.md

                                         ON c_occurrence.condition_concept_id = c_standard_concept.concept_id)"
 ```

-3a.
+**b.
 Query for filling all entries in start and end times so that we don't have null values.
 This is because some condition records do not have an end time.
-When that is the case, use the start time as the end time.
+When that is the case, use the start time as the end time.**

 ```
 OPIOID_CONDITIONS_WITH_END_TIME_FILLED_QUERY <- '